jordles/notes/Data Structures and Algorithms.md

 [Hash Tables](<Hash Tables.md>) - a data structure that uses key-value pairs.
 It allows you to store and retrieve data in constant time.
 It also allows you to delete and update data in constant time.

-[Trees](Trees) - a data structure that stores data in a hierarchical way.
+[Trees](Trees.md) - a data structure that stores data in a hierarchical way.
 It represents a collection of elements called nodes, connected by edges called links or branches that form a tree-like structure.
 It allows you to store and retrieve data in constant time.
 It also allows you to delete and update data in constant time.

+[Graphs](Graphs.md) - a non-linear data structure that models relationships between objects.
+It consists of two main components: Vertices (nodes) and Edges.
 ## Sources

 [HuXn](https://www.youtube.com/watch?v=wBtPGnVnA9g)